yetsun/ubuntu_setup/README.md

 ubuntu_setup
 ============

-This is the setup file for ubuntu environment
+This is the setup file for ubuntu environment.
+It will
+1. config git
+2. set VIM
+3. install nodejs

 ```